a+ a- print

 Soka Gakkai volunteers, mainly youth, collected some 13 million signatures for the global antinuclear campaign, Abolition 2000.

-"The United Nations must serve as the key venue and focus for our efforts," Ikeda asserted.
-"Humanity faces a range of complex issues that show no regard for national borders--threats such as terrorism, armed conflict, poverty, environmental degradation, hunger and disease.
-A reformed and strengthened UN is essential to mustering effective responses to the global challenges of the new era."3
+“The United Nations must serve as the key venue and focus for our efforts,” Ikeda asserted.
+“Humanity faces a range of complex issues that show no regard for national borders,—threats such as terrorism, armed conflict, poverty, environmental degradation, hunger and disease.
+A reformed and strengthened UN is essential to mustering effective responses to the global challenges of the new era.”
+[3]

-The proposals further define and provide a focus for the peace activities undertaken by SGI organizations around the world.
-Examples of these activities include initiatives such as the youth-driven Victory Over Violence nonviolence peer education program carried out in schools across the USA; a nuclear abolition campaign that gathered and presented 13 million signatures to the UN in 1997; and the collection and publication of individuals' wartime experiences.
-Large-scale international exhibitions on themes such as nuclear disarmament, building a culture of peace, sustainable development and human rights have been an important focus of the SGI's activities for many years.
+The proposals further define and provide a focus for the peace activities undertaken by Soka Gakkai and SGI organizations around the world.
+Examples of these activities include initiatives such as the youth-driven Victory Over Violence, a peer education program on nonviolence carried out in schools across the USA; a nuclear abolition campaign that gathered and presented 13 million signatures to the UN in 1997; and the collection and publication of individuals’ wartime experiences.
+Large-scale international exhibitions on themes such as nuclear disarmament, sustainability and human rights have been an important focus of these activities for many years.

 Ikeda himself held dialogues with Secretaries General Kurt Waldheim, Javier Peréz de Cuellar and Boutros Boutros-Ghali, and received the United Nations Peace Medal and the UNHCR Humanitarian Award.

-In August 2006, the SGI President met with UN Under-Secretary-General Anwarul K. Chowdhury and presented a proposal entitled "Fulfilling the Mission: Empowering the UN to live up to the world's expectations."
+In August 2006, Ikeda met with UN Under-Secretary-General Anwarul K. Chowdhury and presented a proposal entitled “Fulfilling the Mission: Empowering the UN to live up to the world’s expectations.”
 [Read 2006 UN proposal]